-Company name IC Markets (EU) Ltd
+Company name IC MARKETS (EU) LTD

-IF Authorization date 25/06/2018
+CIF Authorization date 25/06/2018

-CIF License number License number 362/18
+CIF License number 362/18

-Company Registration Date 15/06/2016
+Company Registration Date 15/06/16

-Company Registration Number 356877
+Company Registration Number HE 356877

 Investment Services

 Reception and transmission of orders in relation to one or more financial instruments

 Execution of Orders on Behalf of Clients

 Dealing on Own Account

 Ancillary Services

-Safekeeping and administration of financial instru Safekeeping and administration of financial instruments, including custodianship and related services
+Safekeeping and administration of financial i instruments, including custodianship and related services

-Granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is
+Granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved

-involved in the transaction
+in the transaction

 Foreign exchange services where these are connected to the provision of investment services

-1.2.Scope
+1.2.
+Purpose

-The present report is prepared by IC Markets (EU) Ltd (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") under the license number 362/18 which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).
+The present report is prepared by IC MARKETS (EU) LTD (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") under the license number 362/18 which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).